 The National Architectural Accrediting Board (NAAB) is an agency that evaluates architecture programs in the United States to ensure that graduates are appropriately prepared to enter the profession.
 The NAAB’s accreditation is independent of the school’s overall accreditation.
 The NAAB also provides review services to evaluate degrees from non-accredited schools.

 Most of the 55 U.S. licensing boards require that architects hold a professional degree from a NAAB-accredited program, which include Bachelor of Architecture, Master of Architecture, and Doctor of Architecture programs.
+However, 17 jurisdictions offer pathways to initial licensure for applicants who don't hold a degree from a NAAB-accredited program—including those with other architecture-related degrees, unrelated degrees, and no degree.

 Non-accredited Architecture Programs

-Don’t have a degree from a NAAB-accredited program?
-Learn about your licensure options.
+Learn more about your licensure options.